EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 ## Abstract submission and funding applications

 **Deadlines:**

-  * Deadline for talk proposals: 30 July 2023
+* Deadline for funding applications: 23 July.
-  * Deadline for funding applications: 30 July 2023
+* Deadline for abstract submissions: 30 July.
-  * Notification of acceptance: 6 August 2023
+* Notification of acceptance (abstracts and funding): 6 August.
-  * Camera-ready versions: 20 August 2023.
+* Camera-ready versions: 20 August.

 Funding can be offered to some participants who are members of EuroProofNet ([membership application](https://e-services.cost.eu/action/CA20111/working-groups/apply) is free).